nixworks/public/news/2011/02/14/README.md

 ##### Central Bank of Egypt
 ### [The Central Bank of Egypt closes banks as a result of the 2011 Egyptian protests. ](/news/2011/02/14/the-central-bank-of-egypt-closes-banks-as-a-result-of-the-2011-egyptian-protests.md)
-_Context: Central Bank of Egypt, bank, Protesters_
+_Context: Protesters, Central Bank of Egypt, bank_

 ##### China
 ### [China records a trade surplus of $6.5 billion for January, less than expected. ](/news/2011/02/14/china-records-a-trade-surplus-of-6-5-billion-for-january-less-than-expected.md)
-_Context: January, trade surplus, China_
+_Context: China, trade surplus, January_

 ##### Lago Agrio
 ### [A court in the city of Lago Agrio, on behalf of 30,000 Ecuadorean people, orders United States oil company Chevron to pay more than $8 billion in environmental damages for dumping wastewater in the Amazon River twenty years ago. ](/news/2011/02/14/a-court-in-the-city-of-lago-agrio-on-behalf-of-30-000-ecuadorean-people-orders-united-states-oil-company-chevron-to-pay-more-than-8-billi.md)